-Each Praying Mantis Egg Case from Josh’s Frogs contains 50-200 baby Chinese praying mantids (Tenodera sinensis), just waiting to hatch out!
-Josh’s Frogs sends you two egg cases for the price of one!
-Praying Mantids are an ideal way to control insect pests in the garden without the use of harmful chemicals – a single praying mantis will eat hundreds of insects a season.
-Praying mantids can also be kept as pets, and are easy to keep.
+Each Praying Mantis Egg Case from Josh's Frogs contains 50-200 baby Chinese praying mantids (Tenodera sinensis), just waiting to hatch out!
+Josh's Frogs sends you two egg cases for the price of one!
+Praying Mantids are easy to keep as pets!

 Typically, praying mantis egg cases will hatch within 3-10 weeks.
 If you wish to delay hatching, simply keep the egg case in a refrigerator in a non-airtight container, then remove it 1-2 months before you want it to hatch.
 Please keep in mind that a very low percentage of Praying Mantis Egg Cases may be infertile - that's why we sell 2 for the price of 1!

-If you wish to keep some praying mantids as pets, Josh’s Frogs recommends setting the egg case up to hatch indoors.
-Many times, the praying mantids may hatch and leave the egg case in less than 24 hours – it’s easy to miss them!
-Using a 32oz Insect Cup with Vented Lid, we make 2 slits in the lid and run a zip tie through it, using it to secure the egg case to the lid, so that the ‘gills’ are facing downward.
+Keeping praying mantids as pets is easy with a few simple steps.
+Many times, the praying mantids may hatch and leave the egg case in less than 24 hours - it's easy to miss them!
+Using a 32oz Insect Cup with Vented Lid, we make 2 slits in the lid and run a zip tie through it, using it to secure the egg case to the lid, so that the 'gills' are facing downward.
 In the bottom of the cup, we place a couple layers of paper towel.
 Every few days, add a bit of water to the paper towel to keep it moist and raise the humidity in the Insect Cup.
 Expect the egg case to hatch in 3-10 weeks.

 Once the praying mantids hatch, offer food within 24 hours or they may start eating each other!
 We recommend housing the mantids individually in 32oz Insect Cups with Vented Lids.